Surviving the vog: How to protect yourself from volcanic smog

 What is volcanic smog?

-Volcanic smog, commonly referred to as vog, forms when sulfur dioxide (SO₂) and other volcanic gases interact with oxygen, sunlight, moisture and dust in the atmosphere.
+Volcanic smog, commonly referred to as vog, forms when sulfur dioxide (SO ) and other volcanic gases interact with oxygen, sunlight, moisture and dust in the atmosphere.
 This combination creates hazy air pollution that can have severe health impacts, including respiratory distress, eye irritation, sore throat and headaches.

 How to protect yourself from vog?